 310 N. Riverpoint Blvd., Box B Spokane, WA 99202

 The individual would take the courses listed below during the first year of study (it is strongly suggested that the candidate apply for fall admission into the post-baccalaureate program).
-As the individual is taking the prerequisite courses, he/she would apply for graduate study by January 5 of the current academic year.
+As the individual is taking the prerequisite courses, he/she would apply for graduate study by January 15 of the current academic year (for graduate application requirements, please see the Communication Sciences and Disorders section of this catalog).
 If accepted to the graduate program in Communication Sciences and Disorders, the student would complete the remaining prerequisite requirements and then enroll in graduate study in the fall term immediately following completion of the prerequisite requirements.
 In addition, students must complete coursework reflecting knowledge in the biological sciences, physical sciences, statistics and the social/behavioral sciences prior to beginning the program.
 Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences.
 Acceptable courses in physical sciences should include physics or chemistry.
 Acceptable courses in social/behavioral sciences should include psychology, sociology, gerontology, anthropology or public health.
 Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.

 It should be noted that the Communication Sciences and Disorders program operates on a semester-based academic schedule whereas the majority of the university operates on a quarter-based schedule.
 If the student has deficiencies in his/her academic preparation that are not related specifically to the major, those deficiencies will have to be taken during the summer when there will be no conflict between the Communication Sciences and Disorders semester-based schedule and the university’s quarter-based schedule.